 Plastics are everywhere

 Plastic pollution threatens to take over our oceans, waterways and communities.
 Plastics threaten marine life, leach toxins into our food and drinks, and its manufacture pollutes our air.
 99% of plastics are made from fossil fuels using dirty processes that not only pollute air and water, but drive us further into climate chaos.
 The U.S. plastics industry emits as much greenhouse gasses as 116 coal-fired power plants.
 Toxic substances, including flame retardants, PFAS (“forever chemicals”), phthalates, and nonylphenols can leach from plastics and cause a range of health effects such as endocrine disruption, cancer, and fertility and reproductive harm.
 Plastic can be found almost everywhere on Earth from the Arctic seafloor to Mt.
 Everest.
 Unlike natural materials, plastic degrades extremely slowly and almost never disappears, first breaking into smaller and smaller pieces known as microplastics and even smaller invisible microfibers.
 These tiny, toxic particles have been found in water, food, and human bodies.
-These are especially steep consequences to bear for disposable products – 40% of plastic consumed is designed to be used once and thrown away.
+These are especially steep consequences to bear for disposable products – 36% of plastic is produced for packaging, including single-use water bottles, containers, and bags.

 Plastics, poverty, and racism